Finding the right NDIS provider can make a huge difference to your independence, confidence, and progress toward your goals.

 What Is an NDIS Provider?

-- Help with daily living (personal care, routines, meal prep)
+- Help with daily living: personal care, routines, meal preparation and assistance with self-care activities

 Not all providers are the same.
 The biggest difference is whether they are registered with the NDIS Quality and Safeguards Commission.